Sameer-Sk-14/CPU_Scheduler-ACMproject/README.md

   - The server then executes the scheduler executable, passing the input data file (**input.txt**) as an argument.
   - The C++ program reads the input, performs the scheduling, and writes the results to std::out.
   - The Node.js server captures the outputs and sends the results back to the frontend.
-  - The frontend receives the scheduling results and displays them, along with comparative statistics for FCFS and SJN algorithms.
+  - The frontend receives the scheduling results and displays them, along with comparative statistics.

-### Explanation of Ratio based Scheduler
+### Explanation of Ratio based Scheduler Algorithm
 The ratio-based scheduling algorithm aims to prioritize tasks based on a ratio calculated dynamically during execution.
 This ratio considers both the remaining burst time of a task and its waiting time (time spent waiting to be executed).
 #### Implementation Breakdown